ballerina-attic/resiliency-timeouts/README.md

 # Retry and Timeout with HTTP

-Timeout resilience pattern will automatically cut off the remote call if it fails to respond before the deadline.
-The retry resilience pattern allows calls to the remote backed services repeatedly until it gets a response or until retry count is reached.
+Timeout resilience pattern automatically cuts off the remote call if it fails to respond before the deadline.
+The retry resilience pattern allows repeated calls to remote services until it gets a response or until the retry count is reached.
 Timeouts are often seen together with retries.
-Under the philosophy of “best effort,” the service attempts to repeat a failed remote calls that timed out.
-This helps to receive responses from remote service even it fails several times.
+Under the philosophy of “best effort”, the service attempts to repeat failed remote calls that timed out.
+This helps to receive responses from the remote service even if it fails several times.

 > This guide walks you through the process of incorporating resilience patterns like timeouts and retry to deal with potentially-busy remote backend services.